SuchetaJ/Finetuned_Llama2/README.md

 # Finetuned_Llama2

-As part of an independent research initiative, I undertook a challenging project to improve the performance of a large language model, Meta LLAMA2, which boasts an impressive 7 billion parameters.
+As part of an independent research initiative, I undertook a project to improve the performance of a large language model, Meta LLAMA2, which boasts an impressive 7 billion parameters.
 The goal was to enhance its capabilities in answering questions and comprehending context by leveraging the Stanford Question Answering Dataset (SQuAD).